 According to Parker, “We’re talking about expanding the synagogue’s current lockdown system making it a fully integrated AV lockdown, so if someone hits their lockdown button, whether wired or wireless, it would broadcast an audio message and light up strobe lights throughout the building, as well as send an automated call to the police.”
 Additionally, he says, “It could be used to lock certain internal doors, such as those to the stairwells, so an attacker couldn’t get upstairs to where kids are in classrooms.”

 Because the PDK solution is scalable, “We can just hang another door controller and jump it on to the wireless network configuration,” Parker explains.
 “It will be easy to add more doors without running access-control banana cable through their whole facility.
 And it’s a beautiful facility, already finished, so we don’t want to cut open walls and ceilings to add to the system.
 The solution allows us to be sensitive to these considerations.”

-In good times and bad, the synagogue’s investment in PDK will continue to deliver, even as the ways in which the system is used grow and evolve
+In good times and bad, the synagogue’s investment in PDK will continue to deliver, even as the ways in which the system is used to grow and evolve.

 PDK is passionate about creating technology to enhance the security, safety, and overall experience of both the professionals installing electronic access control and those that live with and use the system.
 PDK continues to create technology every day to enhance its products and the products of its technology partners.